The Importance Of Employee Handbooks – What You Need To Know

 Probably one of the most beneficial reasons for having a well-written employee handbook is for situations where you may need to prove yourself.
 Take an employee lawsuit, for

-example, if you ever find yourself in an employment tribunal then being able to produce an employee handbook can be a beneficial legal defence.
+example, if you ever find yourself in an employment tribunal then being able to produce a handbook can be a beneficial legal defence.

 Of course, the handbook to assist you in these situations, you must ensure that it is up to date, understood by all members of staff, and always abided by.